Big Sioux River: Flood control

 Between 1955 and 1961, an extensive flood control system was constructed by the U.S. Army Corps of Engineers along the Big Sioux and some of its tributaries in Sioux Falls to protect the city from a 100-year flood event.
 Features of the system include 29 mi of levees, a floodwall in downtown, and a 15000 ft diversion channel with a dam at one end and a 118 ft spillway at the other.
 The diversion channel connects two ends of the Big Sioux's natural loop around central Sioux Falls in an effort to channel floodwater away from the city.
 The levees then act to contain any floodwater either remaining in the natural channel or originating from Skunk Creek (whose mouth is downriver of the diversion dam).
 Additionally, a greenway covers much of the river's floodplain in southern and eastern Sioux Falls, further mitigating any property damage from high water.

 Flooding

 The Big Sioux River experienced record-breaking flooding during the 2019 Midwestern U.S. floods.

 The Big Sioux River Flood Information System was used to model flooding during the March 2019 bomb cyclone event.

 The river overflowed its banks between September 12–15, 2019, flooding three blocks of Dell Rapids, South Dakota, and damaging up to a dozen homes.
 Interstate 90 was shut down between Mitchell and Sioux Falls.

+The river once again flooded in 2024, resulting in at least one death and multiple destroyed homes, roads, and businesses.
+Most notably in the McCook Lake area.